 Pre-heat the oven to 475°.
-Have ready a two baking sheets lined with parchment, a rolling pin, and a fork for pricking holes.
+Have ready two baking sheets lined with parchment, a rolling pin, and a fork for pricking holes.

 When the oven has pre-heated, mix together the flour and water.
 Knead briefly until the dough comes together into a smooth ball, 3-5 minutes.
 If the dough sticks to your hands or the counter, add flour a teaspoon at a time until it is no longer sticky.

 Cut the dough into egg-sized pieces and sprinkle the counter with flour.
 Working with one piece at a time, roll out the dough as thin as you can.
 Transfer to a baking sheet and prick it all over to prevent the dough from puffing in the oven.

 Repeat until the baking sheet is full.
-The breads won’t spread, so you can put the breads fairly close together.
+The bread won’t spread, so you can put the bread fairly close together.
 Bake until crisp, 3-4 minutes.

 While the first batch is baking, prepare the second batch.
 Continue baking and rolling until all the matzo has been cooked (or your 18 minutes are up!).

 This time of year is great to make unleavened bread for you and your family.
 Have fun and celebrate what Jesus did for all of us.
 If you know someone who needs Jesus as their Lord and Savior in their life, consider giving or sharing the love of Christ.
 Invite them to accept Jesus into their heart and home today!
 Ask them to simply say this prayer and mean it with their whole heart.
 They will begin living a life that is pleasing to our Father in Heaven.
 Their life will never be the same.